Hi there, fur-ends! At PetHub, our goal is to keep your pets happy, safe and HOME for the rest of their lives.

 5. Stock up on play and training supplies

 Pets, especially new puppies and kittens, need stimulation to keep them occupied and entertained throughout the day - and if they don’t have their own toys to play with, it's safe to assume they will likely find some of yours to call their own while you’re away!
 Without a scratching post, like this one from Chewy, cats will use furniture and decor to exercise their claws, while dogs will hunt for pillows, blankets or children's toys to tear into.
-Before your new pet comes home be sure to stock up on some toys and equipment that you can show them when they come home, like this Retro toy box full of treats AND toys for your dog!
+Before your new pet comes home be sure to stock up on some toys and equipment that you can show them when they come home, like these Like these hard to destroy chew toys from SuperChewer.
 If you are a new kitten or cat owner, KitNipBox is an easy and affordable way to learn what types of foods and treats your new fur-end likes best.
 These types of toys and treats can help in HUGE ways when you're training your new little pal!

 6. Be prepared to have patience